-The Cost of Procrastination
+The Rule of 72

 The importance of life insurance, how it works, and how much coverage you need.

 Using smart management to get more of what you want and free up assets to invest.